dell/terraform-provider-powermax/about/CONTRIBUTING.md

 ## Submitting issues

-All issues related to the associated terraform provider should be submitted [here](https://github.com/dell/terraform-provider-powermax/issues).
+All issues related to the associated terraform provider should be submitted [here][issues].
 Issues will be triaged and labels will be used to indicate the type of issue.
 This section outlines the types of issues that can be submitted.

 ### Report bugs

 We aim to track and document everything related to the repository via the Issues page.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.

 Before submitting a new issue, make sure someone hasn't already reported the problem.
-Look through the [existing issues](https://github.com/dell/terraform-provider-powermax/issues) for similar issues.
+Look through the [existing issues][issues] for similar issues.

-Report a bug by submitting a [bug report](https://github.com/dell/terraform-provider-powermax/issues/new?labels=type%2Fbug%2C+needs-triage&template=bug_report.md&title=%5BBUG%5D%3A).
+Report a bug by submitting a [bug report][issues].
 Make sure that you provide as much information as possible on how to reproduce the bug.

 When opening a Bug please include the following information to help with debugging: